 In the process of writing our books over the last years, I have visualized a place that fashion as business, art, and, yes, Craft – in the capital “C” sense of the word–can intersect with DIY and “home-craft.”
 It hasn’t been easy.
 There has been a gap in the conversation: the growing DIY world works on one side and the fashion world on the other side; only occasionally do the two meet in the middle.
 I keep asking myself, “Where is this intersection?”
 Where does Alabama Chanin, “The Collection,” meet Alabama Chanin, “The DIY?”

 Did you know that when Christian Dior launched the New Look, he didn’t actually produce the clothing that he sold to stores like Bergdorf Goodman?
 He licensed patterns to Bergdorf Goodman, who took the New Look patterns, sourced fabric, and manufactured the garments locally in New York City.
 Hence, when you find a beautiful vintage garment, the label will read both “Bergdorf Goodman” and “Christian Dior’s New Look.”
 This is really sustainable fashion at its best: global design coupled with local manufacturing.

 At the same time, those New Look patterns–and ones like them– were available through pattern companies like Vogue Patterns, making modern, fashionable styles accessible to every woman who had the courage to sew them.
-Add to this an innovative “home-loan” program initiated by the Singer Sewing Machine Company– in which a family could purchase a “home sewing machine” on a payment plan (more on this soon)–and high-fashion made its way to every corner of America.
+Add to this an innovative “home-loan” program initiated by the Singer Sewing Machine Company– in which a family could purchase a “home sewing machine” on a payment plan –and high-fashion made its way to every corner of America.
 DIY culture before it was called DIY.